Nocksoft/Author-Box-by-Nocksoft/readme.txt

 * headline can now be adjusted
 * users can now add their custom URL including link text for the Author Box footer
 * improved descriptions and translations
+* font size of the biography and the links can now be adjusted

 = 1.0.1 =
 * font size of the headline can now be adjusted